It's not about technology for its own sake. It's about being able to implement your ideas.

 In the years since then, the situation has reversed.
 Inheritance is now the iffiest part of the object-oriented canon, while modularity is everything.
 In OOP-first curricula, objects are taught as the method of achieving modularity, to the point where the two have become synonymous.
 It occurred to me that there are now a good many coders who've never stopped to think about how modularity and encapsulation could work in C++ without using classes, so that's what I want to do now.

-Here's a classic C++ method call for an instance of a class called mixer:
+Here's a classic C++ method call for an instance of a class called mixer

 m->set_volume(0.8);

-m is a pointer to instance of the mixer class. set_volume is the method being called.
+is the method being called.
 Now here's what this would look like in C++ without using objects:

 mixer_set_volume(m, 0.8);

-This is in a file called mixer.cpp, where all the functions have the mixer_ prefix and take a pointer (or reference) to a variable of the mixer type.
-Instead of new mixer you call mixer_new.
+.
 It might take a moment to convince yourself, but barring some small details, these two examples are the same thing.
 You don't need OOP to do basic encapsulation.

 (If you're curious, the pre-object Turbo Pascal version is almost the same: